-2 Per ADB SPS, meaningful consultation means a process that (i) begins early in the project preparation stage and is carried out on an ongoing basis throughout the project cycle; (ii) provides timely disclosure of relevant and adequate information that is understandable and readily accessible to affected people; (iii) is undertaken in an atmosphere free of intimidation or coercion; (iv) is gender inclusive and responsive, and tailored to the needs of disadvantaged and vulnerable groups; and (v) enables the incorporation of all relevant views of affected people and other stakeholders into decision making, such as project design, mitigation measures, the sharing of development benefits and opportunities, and implementation issues.
+&lt;sup>2 Per ADB SPS, meaningful consultation means a process that (i) begins early in the project preparation stage and is carried out on an ongoing basis throughout the project cycle; (ii) provides timely disclosure of relevant and adequate information that is understandable and readily accessible to affected people; (iii) is undertaken in an atmosphere free of intimidation or coercion; (iv) is gender inclusive and responsive, and tailored to the needs of disadvantaged and vulnerable groups; and (v) enables the incorporation of all relevant views of affected people and other stakeholders into decision making, such as project design, mitigation measures, the sharing of development benefits and opportunities, and implementation issues.

-3 Per ADB SPS, 2009, prior to disclosure on ADB website, ADB reviews the "borrower's/client's social and environmental assessment and plans to ensure that safeguard measures are in place to avoid, wherever possible, and minimize, mitigate, and compensate for adverse social and environmental impacts in compliance with ADB's safeguard policy principles and Safeguard Requirements 1-4."
+&lt;sup>3 Per ADB SPS, 2009, prior to disclosure on ADB website, ADB reviews the "borrower's/client's social and environmental assessment and plans to ensure that safeguard measures are in place to avoid, wherever possible, and minimize, mitigate, and compensate for adverse social and environmental impacts in compliance with ADB's safeguard policy principles and Safeguard Requirements 1-4."

-Conclusion and Recommendations.
-The subproject will result in significant socio-economic benefits because of improved infrastructure and facilities for emergency response during calamities in Kuakata Pourashava.
-The subproject is unlikely to cause significant adverse impacts to environment and people, and potential negative environmental impacts associated with construction can be mitigated to standard levels without difficulty through proper engineering practice, and the incorporation or application of recommended mitigation measures and procedures in the EMP and SEMP.
-Consequently, the potential adverse impacts that are associated with the operation phase (e.g., the period when the cyclone shelter is used for multiple purposes) can be mitigated upfront through incorporation of environmental requirements in the detailed engineering design, including climate change adaptation measures.
+to environment and people, and potential negative environmental impacts associated with construction can be mitigated to standard levels without difficulty through proper engineering practice, and the incorporation or application of recommended mitigation measures and procedures in the EMP and SEMP.
+Consequently, the potential adverse impacts that are associated with the operation phase (i.e., the period when the cyclone shelter is used for multiple purposes) can be mitigated upfront through incorporation of environmental requirements in the detailed engineering design, including climate change adaptation measures.

 This IEE has been prepared in accordance with ADB SPS's requirements for projects classified as Category B for the environment.
 No further special study or detailed environmental assessment needs to be undertaken to comply with ADB SPS.
-However, per Environmental Conservation Rules of Bangladesh (ECR, 2023), the project is categorized as "Orange" category and requires Environmental Clearance Certificate (ECC) from Department of Environment (DOE).
+However, per Environmental Conservation Rules of Bangladesh (ECR, 2023), the project is categorized as "Orange-B" category and requires Environmental Clearance Certificate (ECC) from Department of Environment (DOE).
 This must be obtained prior to award of civil works contracts.

 This IEE has been prepared based on final detailed designs of the subproject.
 If the design is revised or modified, the PMU, with support from PMSC, shall update this IEE and submit to ADB for review and disclosure.
-No work can commence until the final IEE is approved by ADB and provided to the Contractor, and the SEMP is approved by the PIU or Divisional/Regional Office.
+No work can commence until the final IEE is approved by ADB and provided to the Contractor, and the SEMP is approved by the PMU, PIU or Divisional/Regional Office.